 Student Services and your PSP supervisor can support and guide you in devising the plan.

-Completion of studies according to this plan will serve as the grounds for any subsequent extension decisions.
+Completion of studies in this plan will serve as the ground for any subsequent extension decisions.

 Instructions for applying for an extension in Sisu

-Before submitting your extension application, Sisu will direct you to a separate payment service to pay the application processing fee.
+Before submitting your extension application, Sisu directs you to a separate online payment service to pay the application processing fee.
 The application will not be processed unless the fee has been paid.
 You will receive a receipt for the payment by email.
-After the payment, you will return to Sisu.
+If you are not able to pay the fee in the online payment service, apply for the extension with the e-form (instruction "Applying for an extension without a user account" below).

 The extension application process in brief:

-Sisu will direct you to pay the application processing fee in a separate payment service before submitting the application.
-The application will not be processed unless the fee has been paid.
+Sisu directs you to pay the application processing fee in a separate payment service.
+After the payment, you will return to Sisu.

 If necessary, Student Services will ask you to email attachments or further information to supplement your application.
 Do not send sensitive information (e.g., doctor’s certificates) by email unless specifically asked to do so.
 If relevant, you will receive instructions for using encrypted email.

-You will receive information on the decision either in Sisu or by post, depending on the method selected in your application.
+The decision will be communicated to you via Sisu or by mail, depending on the method you selected in your application.

 Applying for an extension without a user account